linagora/angular-translate-quality/readme.md

 This library allows to check that...

+* ... the json file is valid (e.g. no tabs used in values).
 * ... a key is declared only once in a JSon file (no duplicate).
 * ... a key is declared in upper case.
 * ... there is no trailing space in the JSon files (reduce the size).